-New York, NY, September 16, 2020 - A new global lpsos survey for the World Economic Forum unveils a profound and widespread desire for change rather than a return to how things were before the COVID-19 pandemic.
+Sydney, Australia, September 18, 2020 - There is a profound and widespread desire for change rather than a return to how things were before the COVID-19 pandemic, a new global lpsos survey for the World Economic Forum unveiled.

-The survey of more than 21,000 adults from 27 countries finds that 72% would prefer their life to change significantly rather than go back to how it was before the COVID-19 crisis started.
+The survey of more than 21,000 adults from 27 countries finds that globally 72% would prefer their life to change significantly rather than go back to how it was before the COVID-19 crisis started.
 Further, 86% would prefer to see the world change significantly - and become more sustainable and equitable - rather than revert to the status quo ante.